-PSY 853P, Developmental Psychology......3 hours The psychology of child and adolescent development is studied.
+PSY 853P - Developmental Psychology 3 hours

+The psychology of child and adolescent development is studied.
 Special emphasis is placed on experimental findings related to the development of physical, intellectual and cognitive functioning, and the development of personality.
 Fall only.

-PSY 855P, Adolescent Psychology.......3 hours Adolescent development is comprehensively reviewed.
 The intellectual, physical, and social/moral development of adolescents is discussed, along with the special problems of young adults.
 Spring only.

-PSY 862P, Adult Development and Aging .........
+PSY 862P - Adult Development and Aging.......
 3 hours The changes that come with age are addressed.
 Topics include physical decline, attitudes toward death and dying, and theories of biological, psychological, and social aging.
 Spring only.